rclone/rclone/MANUAL.md

       --dropbox-encoding Encoding                           The encoding for the backend (default Slash,BackSlash,Del,RightSpace,InvalidUtf8,Dot)
-      --dropbox-impersonate string                          Impersonate this user when using a business account --dropbox-pacer-min-sleep Duration                    Minimum time to sleep between API calls (default 10ms) --dropbox-shared-files                                Instructs rclone to work on individual shared files --dropbox-shared-folders                              Instructs rclone to work on shared folders --dropbox-token string                                OAuth Access Token as a JSON blob
+      --dropbox-impersonate string                          Impersonate this user when using a business account --dropbox-pacer-min-sleep Duration                    Minimum time to sleep between API calls (default 10ms) --dropbox-root-namespace string                       Specify a different Dropbox namespace ID to use as the root for all paths
+      --dropbox-shared-files                                Instructs rclone to work on individual shared files --dropbox-shared-folders                              Instructs rclone to work on shared folders --dropbox-token string                                OAuth Access Token as a JSON blob